As college leaders meet, football players push to play

 Myocarditis is inflammation of the heart and it has been found in some COVID-19 patients.
 There is concern it could be a long-term complication of contracting the virus even in young, healthy people, a group that has usually avoided severe cardiovascular symptoms.

-Also Sunday night, the Big Ten’s university presidents and chancellors were having a previously unscheduled meeting, a person with knowledge of the meeting told The Associated Press.
+Also Sunday night, the Big Ten’s university presidents and chancellors held a previously unscheduled meeting, a person with knowledge of the meeting told The Associated Press.
 The person spoke on condition of anonymity because the meeting was not announced by the conference.

+Another person with direct knowledge of the meeting speaking on condition of anonymity said no votes were taken or decisions made about the college football season.

 The final call on whether major college football will played this season rests in the hands of the university presidents who oversee the largest conferences.